By Caroline Bujold

 We knew that the second day the temperature would turn cold and windy.
-To help with our sale and because we knew that we were not going to get as many passers by with, David started creating individual Kijiji ads for some of our better items.
+To help with our sale and because we knew that we were not going to get as many passers-by, David started creating individual Kijiji ads for some of our better items.
 This was the best idea ever.
 Again, people started calling right way.
 We insisted on not holding any item for a potential buyer, letting them know when we were going to be “open for business”.
-This helped a lot and we had early risers come fetch their finds the next morning and all throughout the day.
+This helped a lot and we had early risers come to fetch their finds the next morning and all throughout the day.

 Your garage sale is done.
 Now what?

 Right after we were done, we took our signs down.
-Actually I’m not sure according to our bylaws we were allowed to have signs, but everybody does it.
+Actually, I’m not sure according to our bylaws we were allowed to have signs, but everybody does it.
 Even so, we didn’t want people showing up at our place once we were done.

 We decided to keep a few Kijiji ads up for one more week.
 These were for more expensive items that were maybe too much money for the garage sale crowd.
 Dave also hit a few used bookstores to see if we could get money for our large surplus.
 This both proved beneficial as we sold more stuff.

 Once that was done, we loaded our vehicle with our Donate, Recycle and Trash piles.
 Donations went to three specific organizations: Habitat for Humanity for construction materials, Reuse Centre for crafts (specific to Edmonton, but maybe it exists somewhere else) and Goodwill for the rest.
 Whatever didn’t get accepted as a donation went to the Eco Station (electronics for example) or got dumped.

 We made over $500 with our garage sale and I don’t get mad when I go downstairs now.

 We created an office space for Dave with all his car books and magazines in the spare bedroom and I rejigged my home office, which I use every day.